Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Singapore is being seen as the Geneva of the East.
 It is known for its legal credibility, political and economic stability," he explained to Reuters.

 In addition, Singapore is also a regional transit hub.
 "Where there is a transit hub, it is understandable that there is a gold vault.
-You can deposit money, deposit gold there, but you can also easily go and get it," Jeremy Savory, founder of Millionaire Migrants, a Dubai-based consultancy for the wealthy, told Reuters.
+You can deposit money and gold there, but you can also easily pick it up," Jeremy Savory, founder of Millionaire Migrants, a consultancy for the wealthy in Dubai, told Reuters.

 Over the past few months, the world gold price has continuously reached new peaks.
 The reason is that the demand for shelter increased when the market was volatile due to trade tensions and the wave of selling off US assets in April.

-Gold prices have cooled recently as tensions between the US and China eased.
-However, some experts still predict that gold could reach $5,000 an ounce next year.
+Gold prices have cooled recently as tensions between the US and China eased, but some experts still predict gold could hit $5,000 an ounce next year.

 Dubai is also a popular transit point with high levels of security.
-However, Mr Savory said the process of depositing gold in the city is more involved.
-“Dubai may require additional paperwork.
-Some people don’t like that,” he said.
+However, Mr. Savory said the process of depositing gold in the city is more formal.
+"Dubai may require additional paperwork.
+Some people don't like that," he said.

 Source: https://dantri.com.vn/kinh-doanh/luong-lon-vang-o-at-di-cu-ve-singapore-chuyen-gi-dang-xay-ra-20250527165736680.htm